mikewallace1979/bigcouch_spatial/README.md

 Compaction, cleanup and info
 ----------------------------

-The API of GeoCouch's spatial indexes is similar to the one for the Views.
+The API of bigcouch_spatial's spatial indexes is similar to the one for the Views.
 Compaction of spatial indexes is per Design Document, thus:

     curl -X POST 'http://localhost:15984/places/_design/main/_spatial/_compact' -H 'Content-Type: application/json'